-- The Comm, Gizmo, Filter and Analysis components act both as a client and a server, and all components simultaneously service multiple requests. - In the server role, Gizmo, Filter and Analysis components execute requests at varying priorities, such that the Comm component may assign precedence to the data originating at the Gizmo component (as mentioned in section 2.2). - All components except Ground require buffering of client requests.
+- The Comm, Gizmo, Filter and Analysis components act both as a client and a server, and all service multiple requests simultaneously - In the server role, Gizmo, Filter and Analysis components execute requests at varying priorities such that the Comm component may assign precedence to the data originating at the Gizmo component (as mentioned in section 2.2) - All components except Ground require buffering of client requests

-QUICKER automatically transforms this high-level description of QoS policies of MMS mission components specified in a PICML model and generates the detailed QoS configuration options in the form of a CQML model.
+After capturing the QoS policies for all the MMS mission components in a PICML model, QUICKER transforms this model and generates the QoS configuration options in the form of a CQML model.
+Figure 3 shows the generated QoS configuration options for Analysis and Comm components that satisfy the QoS policies of these components.

-3.3.
-Validating QoS Configuration Options using Model-Checking
+3.3 Validating QoS Configuration Options using Model-Checking